"Now Listen to Me..."

-Then there's Michael Kidd's wildly stylized choreography.
-All of its marvelous characters are enchanting and endearing.
+Then there's Michael Kidd's wildly stylised choreography.
+All of its marvellous characters are enchanting and endearing.
 That also goes for the film’s plot that centres around a bet wagered between two iconic gamblers, Frank Sinatra’s Nathan Detroit and Marlon Brando’s Sky Masterson over whether the latter can get a date to Havana with Jean Simmons’ missionary Sarah Brown.
-It’s a joyous romp, a little long perhaps, but more charming than a leprechaun.
+It’s a joyous romp, a little long perhaps, but as exuberant as winning the trifecta.
 No, Marlon can’t sing too well but successfully acts through his fabulous numbers.
-All three leads seem overtly comfortable with their parts though Sinatra unsuccessfully campaigned for Brando’s role since it’s Masterson who sings the coveted ‘Luck Be a Lady’.
-Guys and Dolls is scheduled to show on TCM (updated) Sunday, November 13 at 8:30am PST.
+All three leads seem overtly comfortable with their parts though Sinatra unsuccessfully campaigned for Brando’s role since it’s Masterson who sings the coveted ‘Luck Be a Lady.’
+Guys and Dolls are scheduled to show on TCM (updated) Saturday, August 3 (2019) at 8:30pm PST.

 The second recommendation is Citizen Kane.

-This is one of the Top Ten films of all time.
+This is one of our Top Ten films of all time.
 Any serious student of cinema cannot see this film enough.
-It contains an enormous wealth of profound thought on human relations, not to mention a dazzling display of innovative storytelling techniques without peer.
-Ultimately it’s that magical synchronicity of character and plot development that places it rightfully alongside art’s highest achievements.
-It is scheduled to show on TCM (updated) Sunday, February 5 at 9:15pm PST.
+Citizen Kane contains an enormous wealth of profound thought on human relations, not to mention a dazzling display of innovative storytelling techniques without peer.
+Ultimately, it’s that magical synchronicity of character and plot development that places it rightfully alongside art’s highest achievements.
+This American film masterpiece is scheduled to show on TCM (updated) Monday, May 13 at 11:15pm PST.